marvinamari/.dotfiles/README.md

 # now we have told terminal zsh is valid shell login, set as default
 sudo chsh -s $(which zsh) $USER

+Use asdf to install php which comes with composer